 Hypertensive Emergency

-What is a hypertensive emergency?
 A hypertensive emergency is very high blood pressure that damages the body.
 A person's blood pressure may be 180/120 or higher.
 It can cause damage to the brain, heart, eyes, or kidneys.
 A hypertensive emergency needs immediate care.
-What are the symptoms?
-The symptoms of a hypertensive...
+The symptoms of...

 Cirrhosis: Beta-Blockers for Portal Hypertension and Varices